-Coral is represented by HackelBury Fine Art, London, and Abigail Ogilvy Gallery, Boston.
+Woodbury is represented by HackelBury Fine Art, London.

 Solo exhibition, Palimpsest, HackelBury Fine Art, London